 Australia has the third highest number of international students in the world behind only the United Kingdom and the United States despite having a population of only 23 million?
 This isn’t surprising when you consider Australia has seven of the top 100 universities in the world!
-In fact, with over 22,000 courses across 1,100 institutions, Australia sits above the likes of Germany, the Netherlands and Japan, ranking eighth in the Universities 2012 U21 Ranking of National Higher Education Systems.
+In fact, with over 22,000 courses across 1,100 institutions, Australia sits above the likes of Germany, the Netherlands and Japan.

 These are strong academic credentials, but our institutions are just as highly rated as the cities that house them around the country.
 Australia has five of the 30 best cities in the world for students based on student mix, affordability, quality of life, and employer activity – all important elements for students when choosing the best study destination.
 And with more than A$200 million provided by the Australian Government each year in international scholarships, we’re making it easier for you to come and experience the difference an Australian education can make to your future career opportunities.